Alameda Little League Fall Ball: Frequently Asked Questions

 Q: Will teams be playing by USSSA rules or Little League rules?

 A: Games will be played under Little League rules.
-The primary objective of A.L.L Fall Ball is to prepare players
+The primary objective of A.L.L Fall Ball is to prepare players for the next Spring Little League season.
+In some cases, more advanced rules may be practiced during games if agreed upon in advance by the opposing team.

 Q: What Little League Age is my child?

-A: Age Calculator: https://www.littleleague.org/play-little-league/determine-league-age/
+Age Calculator: https://www.littleleague.org/play-little-league/determine-league-age/

 Q: What are the divisions for A.L.L.
 FALL BALL?

-· FB8 (ages 6-8): Players hoping to draft Single A
+· FB8 (ages 7-8, A division rules): Players hoping to draft Single A next Spring.

-Pitching Machine - Intro to Catching - Infield fielding – Intro to Base running
+Pitching Machine - Intro to Catching - Infield fielding – Intro to Base Running

-· FB9 (ages 7-9): Players hoping to draft Double AA
+· FB9 (ages 8-9, AA division rules): Players hoping to draft Double AA next Spring.

 Intro to Pitching - Base Running - Catching – Outfield

-· FB11 (ages 9-11): Players hoping to draft Triple AAA
+· FB11 (ages 9-11, AAA division rules): Players hoping to draft Triple AAA next Spring.

 Pitching - Catching - Baseball IQ – Outfield

-· FB12 (ages 10-12): Players hoping to draft AAA/ Majors/ Intermediate
+· FB12 (ages 10-12, Majors division rules): Players hoping to draft AAA / Majors / Intermediate next Spring.

 Pitching - Catching - Baseball IQ – Outfield